Updated: April 30, 2026

 Join Our List Serve

 To join the section list serve and for general section questions, please send your email address and Bar number to sections@wsba.org.
-For more information and to get involved with the section, contact the section Chair Bailey Zydek.
+For more information and to get involved with the section, contact the Section Chair.

 Back to top